The Corona Mega Mystery in Full

 “Constellation had formerly imported Corona and other Modelo brands to the United States ….
 It now produces its own versions of those products for the US, with Modelo serving all other countries.
 The transaction included full ownership of Crown Imports LLC, which provided Constellation with complete, independent control of all aspects of the US commercial business; a brewery in Mexico; exclusive perpetual brand license in the US to import, market and sell Corona and the Modelo brands and the freedom to develop brand extensions and innovations for the US market.”
 (Emphasis mine)

 If what I drank was indeed ABI-produced Corona, it is apparently coming across the border not entirely legally.
-I spent too much time digging around the internet trying to figure this out, and I came up dry.
-If you do a Texas business search, you can find the person who registered Oz Trading Group back in 2014, and that person has the same name as a Hidalgo city councilman with a colorful past.
+I spent too much time digging around the internet trying to figure out who owns Oz Trading Group and how they were getting ABI-brewed Corona to Oregon.
+A Texas business search, reveals the name of the person who registered Oz Trading Group back in 2014, and that person has the same name as a Hidalgo city councilman with a colorful past.
 I couldn’t clarify whether they were the same man, so there the trail runs cold.
 Oz Trading seems to be a legit company (albeit with zero internet presence), but is its trade in Corona Mega a part of the white or gray market?
 Unclear—though it’s hard to see how it’s completely above board.

 I can answer one question tangentially related to this mystery.
 The stuff they get in Corona bottles in Mexico is apparently tastier than the stuff we get here.
 And so, if you see a 1.2 liter bottle with a dodgy label at your local taco shop, buy it!